Place 4 thin chicken breasts into 2 cups buttermilk.

 So, the breading is:

-8 - 12 pieces of toast, finely crushed (I use my food processor for this.)
+8 - 12 pieces of bread (regular, french, homemade, whatever you have on hand is fine, broken into crumbs - not pulverized into practically nothing (I use my food processor for this.)

 1 tablespoon paprika